A queueing model with independent arrivals, and its fluid and diffusion limits: Introduction

-Thus, it is pertinent to compare the $\Delta_{(i)}/GI/1$ model we introduce to the already studied $M_t/M_t/1$ queueing model.
-One of the earliest papers on the latter model is \cite{Ma85}.
-There, a uniform acceleration technique was developed that scales the arrival and service rates by dividing with a small positive constant.
-The state transition probabilities are studied as the positive constant decreases to 0.
-Strong approximations for the model were later developed by Mandelbaum and Massey \cite{MaMa95}, wherein the scaled arrival and service processes were approximated by Gaussian processes on the same accelerated time scale, by leveraging well known strong approximation results for L$\acute{e}$vy processes.
-Here, we adopt a different approach by utilizing the Skorokhod almost sure representation theorem to establish the desired results.
-The fluid and diffusion limits that arise for the $\Delta_{(i)}/GI/1$ queue parallel the fluid and diffusion limits that arise for the $M_t/M_t/1$ queue in the sense that (1) the fluid limit may switch between overloaded, underloaded, and critically loaded periods, and (2) the diffusion limit arises using a directional derivative for the Skorokhod reflection map.
-The key difference is that our fluid and diffusion limits are formed using results for the convergence of the order statistics (i.e., the Glivenko-Cantelli and Kolmogorov-Smirnov theorems), whereas such results are not relevant in~\cite{MaMa95}.
+The \emph{form} of the diffusion and fluid approximations to the $\D_{(i)}/GI/1$ queue parallel that of the well studied $M_t/M_t/1$ model in the sense that (1) the fluid limit may switch between overloaded, underloaded, and critically loaded periods, and (2) the diffusion limit arises using a directional derivative for the Skorokhod reflection map.
+Approximations for the latter model were developed in \cite{MaMa95}, wherein the Poisson arrival and service processes are approximated sample path-wise by Gaussian processes on an accelerated time scale, by leveraging strong approximation results for L$\acute{e}$vy processes.
+We, instead, prove a weak convergence by utilizing the Skorokhod almost sure representation theorem to establish the desired results.
+Another important difference is that our fluid and diffusion limits depend on empirical process theory (i.e., the Glivenko-Cantelli and Kolmogorov-Smirnov theorems), whereas such results are not relevant in~\cite{MaMa95}.

-Transitory behaviors in queueing models however, have been proposed earlier.
-In the late 1960s \cite{Ne68}, Newell introduced queueing models with both a time-varying arrival and service processes.
-He studied the Fokker-Planck (or heat) equation for the Gaussian process approximation to a general arrival process in various special cases on the arrival rate function, such as a transition through saturation and rush hour states.
-These results were later summarized in \cite{Ne82}.
-However, these approximations were not rigorously justified with a weak convergence result, and they are not ``process-level'' results in the spirit of the results here.
-In \cite{GaLePe75}, the authors discuss several transitory demand queueing problems very much like the $\Delta_{(i)}/GI/1$ queue.
-However, they do not develop a comprehensive theory for such models.
+There have been earlier attempts to understand `transitory' behavior in queueing systems.
+In the late 1960s \cite{Ne68} (also \cite{Ne82}), Newell introduced queueing models with both time-varying arrival and service processes.
+He studied the Fokker-Planck (or heat) equation for the Gaussian process approximation to a general arrival process in various special cases on the arrival rate function.
+However, these approximations were not rigorously justified with a weak convergence result.
+In \cite{GaLePe75}, the authors discuss several transitory demand queueing problems and propose a model similar to a $\Delta_{(i)}/M/1$ queue.
+In \cite{Lo94}, the author considers a similar model to the $\D_{(i)}/GI/1$ queue.
+The analysis focuses on the local behavior of the queue, similar to the analyses of Newell \cite{Ne68}.
+The author only establishes local weak convergence to Gaussian processes at continuity points of the limit process.
+Our results, on the other hand, establish a single ``process-level'' convergence result over all time and, indeed, this is the main difficulty in the analysis.